mstocco/mariostoc.co/content/traininglog/20221120-challenge2023-31weeksout.md

 ### NOTES
 Total Time: **55 Minutes** &nbsp; Swim: **2400m**

-Had a nice afternoon to ride to and from the pool.
+Had a **nice afternoon** to ride to and from the pool.
 New bike racks installed at _Crystal Pool_ too; room for the wide handlebars on the XC bike (awesome).

 Got the workout in _just_ before the 25m lanes went in.
 I am going to have to get to the pool a bit earlier.
-The watch recorded this workout as 2450 but it was completed as written.
+The watch recorded this workout as 2450m but it was completed as written.

 <!---->
 ## FRIDAY NOV 25 🌦